tylernappy/hackathon_bell/README.md

 * Download a VNC on Raspberry Pi and Computer.
 Tuturial [here](https://www.raspberrypi.org/documentation/remote-access/vnc/)
 * Other commands can be found [here](https://www.raspberrypi.org/guides/teachers/vnc-classroom-guide.md) to help start on Raspberry Pi
 * Once on the Raspberry Pi, cd into the directory of the app and run `sudo python index.py`
+* To shutdown the Raspberry, run the following command `sudo shutdown -h now`

 ## Libraries used
 * [HP IDOL OnDemand Python Wrapper](https://github.com/HP-IDOL-OnDemand/iod-python)